All Episodes

 Just storms, vicious storms and chaos.

-Because there'll be no continuity for crop growing unless you get crops into a place where they're protected and the light is maintained and controlled.
+I would not take too much of a chance in trying to predict what might change and where might change because there'll be no continuity for crop growing unless you get crops into a place where they're protected and the light is maintained and controlled.

-Key phrase is chaos then?
+Key phrase is chaos then.

 Key phrase is survival.